CalGrimes/ElasticSearch-AWS-VM-Ubuntu/README.md

 ## Deploy Using the Terraform CLI

 ### Clone the repository
-Now, you'll want a local copy of this repo.
+Start with a local copy of this repo.
 You can make that with the commands:

     git clone https://github.com/CalGrimes/ElasticSearch-AWS-VM-Ubuntu.git
     cd ElasticSearch-AWS-VM-Ubuntu
-    ls

 ### Initialize the deployment